top of page

 Focus on Lightweight Formulas

-Choose lightweight and breathable makeup that won't clog pores or cause breakouts.
-Mineral makeup can be an excellent choice for sensitive skin types.
+Choose lightweight and breathable makeup that won’t clog pores or trigger breakouts.
+Mineral makeup can be an excellent choice.

 Gentle Applications